 Journey to West

 He moved to America in 1920 after establishing the Yogada Satsang Society of India in Ranchi in 1917.
 He got the invitation as a representative of the International Congress of Religious Liberals in Boston.
 Arriving in the United States, he found many people interested in Indian spiritual teachings and yogic techniques.
-Therefore, he stayed there and began giving lectures, gradually penetrating into the mentality of a Western person, groping for roads through the complex psychological filters of his cultural conditioning.
+Therefore, he stayed there and began giving lectures, gradually penetrating the mentality of a Western person, groping for roads through the complex psychological filters of his cultural conditioning.

 The interest in him was enormous, mainly because he did not try to impose on people a purely Indian view of things.
-But on the contrary, showed how it is possible to spiritualize their familiar culture, deeply interpreting and clarifying Christian images and concepts familiar to them from childhood.
+But on the contrary, he showed how it is possible to spiritualize their familiar culture, deeply interpreting and clarifying Christian images and concepts familiar to them from childhood.
 Plus, the power of his inspiring presence did the trick too, filling even the hardest and most pragmatic hearts of the American audience with love and joy.
 His lectures were not philosophizing but presented a living opportunity to touch the divine reality.

 In 1923, Yogananda began a series of lectures and classes in major cities in America.
 He was extremely successful everywhere.
 Dynamically, with infectious joy, he brought to minds steeped in the virtues of down-to-earth practicality that the most practical way for everyone is to seek God.
 In 1924, Swami Yogananda embarked on a westward tour across the continent.
-One of the reasons for the almost overwhelming response that he met everywhere was that he never viewed the audience as an unnamed crowd, even if it numbered many thousands.
-He was amazingly sensitive to everyone as to an individual.
+One of the reasons for the almost overwhelming response that he gets everywhere was that he never viewed the audience as an unnamed crowd, even if it numbered many thousands.
+He was susceptible to everyone as an individual.
 He moves to Los Angeles, where he felt at home.

 On January 25, 1927, in Washington, DC, after he attended a lecture where 5,000 people were present, the Washington Post reported, Swami has broken all records for sustained interest.
 President Calvin Coolidge hosted Yogananda at the White House.